ItsGreyedOut/AdoptableDogsintheUSA/README.md

 ![donut](Images/donut.png)

-And just think all of these visualization came from this CSV file
+And just think all of these visualization came from this CSV file! :)

 ![raw](Images/raw.png)